 Te Whare Nui o Tuteata

-Scion's striking new three storey building, Te Whare Nui o Tuteata, is now open.
+Scion's striking new three storey building, Te Whare Nui o Tuteata, is open daily.

 Te Whare Nui o Tuteata is Scion’s front door for business visitors and the public.
 All are invited to experience the building’s unique structural design, discover innovative technologies and science achievements in the interactive exhibition area and enjoy refreshments from the new Eastwood café.